There’s a fearlessness about Megan Day, likely an attribute she learned from her mother.

 “I thought I knew what the problems were with public education going in and how to fix them … There is so much bureaucracy in public education.
 Also, I discounted how much my students’ personal lives would impact their ability to learn.
 Some of my kids didn’t have a place to go home to.
 Or if they did, no one was there … and the system just kept passing them onto the next grade.”

 Megan can start a fire with a bow and a spindle.
-Over this past Christmas, she went to Israel by herself and plans to do more traveling on her own.
+She has traveled through Europe, Asia and the Middle East, and has a plan to visit every country in the world during her lifetime.
 She’s a Dave Ramsey fan and has taught Financial Peace University at a church in Lexington.
 Megan’s hobby, as well as her vocation, is real estate.
 She listens less to music than podcasts about money and real estate.
 One day, she hopes to own “a ton” of properties and be an industry leader.